Snow measurements are taken on flat, wind-protected sites of the SLF and MeteoSwiss.

 Automated IMIS snow stations ¶

-The data collected by the automated IMIS stations are neither checked nor corrected.
-They are updated every half hour.
+The data collected by the automated Intercantonal Measurement and Information System (IMIS) stations is updated every half hour.
 To determine snow depth, an ultrasound sensor mounted above the snowpack measures the distance to the snow surface.

-The amount of fresh snow cannot be measured directly by automated stations, rather it is modelled from the data collected by the automated IMIS stations using the snowpack model SNOWPACK.
-Given that the snowpack is constantly settling, the amount of fresh snow does not equal simply the increase in snow depth, but is determined by subtracting from the overall snow depth the amount of settling of the underlying old snow.
-Above all else, in the case of prolonged snowfall, snow can settle to such an extent that snow depth remains constant or even decreases, despite continuing precipitation.
+The amount of fresh snow cannot be measured directly by automated stations, but is modelled from the data collected by the automated IMIS stations using the SNOWPACK model.
+Given that the snowpack is constantly settling, the amount of fresh snow is not necessarily identical to the increase in snow depth.
+Instead, it is calculated by taking the overall snow depth and subtracting from this the amount of underlying old snow which has settled.
+Especially in the case of prolonged snowfall, snow can settle to such an extent that snow depth remains constant or even decreases, despite continuing precipitation.

-Errors can occur both in automated snow depth measurements and in modelling the amount of fresh snow.
+The data from the automated IMIS stations is checked regularly, especially in winter, and to some extent corrected automatically.
+However, errors can occur both in automated snow depth measurements and in modelling the amount of fresh snow.
+Sometimes, these errors either cannot be corrected or can only be corrected later on.
 Since measured snow depths are also used to calculate the amount of fresh snow, errors made when recording these values often give rise to inaccurate fresh snow values.
 Errors can sometimes be detected if the time chart is consulted alongside the current value.

 Typical measuring errors ¶